 Adopted: prior to 1969; September 20, 1976

-- Book Fees.
-The Board of Education has determined to furnish free textbooks to school-age pupils enrolled in the public schools of the District.
+- Books.
+The Board of Education has determined to furnish free textbooks to school-age pupils enrolled in the schools of the District.

 Other fees, such as class fees, library fees, assembly fees, or locker fees are borne by the operating budget of the School District.